 Sony has handed out Jelly Bean to a number of devices in the past month, but it has taken a while for the update to reach the Xperia Ion.
 That's now changing.
 Build number 6.2.B.0.211 has started to roll out to the device that, until now, was missing out on all the fun that its Xperia siblings were having.

 Despite the wait, this is not an over-the-air update.
 Owners need access to a computer and the Sony PC Companion to update their device.
+Note that this is an update to Android 4.1.2.
+Sony's handset is still not running the latest version, but it's now more up-to-date than it was.
 Read More

 Android has been in phones, tablets, refrigerators, cameras, and now it's going where it's never gone before – an exercise bike.
 There's something a little funny about taking a mobile OS and embedding it in a device that doesn't go anywhere, but still requires peddling.
 The Peloton Bike is only a day into its Kickstarter, but it's raised tens of thousands toward the $250,000 goal.

 I'm a huge fan of text expanders.
 Seriously, they are necessary to me.
 As a regular user of both Mac and Windows, I have sought out solutions on both platforms and rely on them daily.
 That's why I've always felt horrified that there weren't any great options on Android.
 After all, mobile devices are already input-impaired, it only makes sense that we need quality shortcuts.
 As it turns out, such a shortcut has been under our noses for quite some time, tucked away where few would look and only available with the stock Android 4.1 (or higher) keyboard.
+But, thanks to the newly minted availability of the Google Keyboard on the Play Store, it's time to call out this great little feature.
 Read More

 Oh, hi there, Samsung Galaxy Reverb.
 Haven't seen you around the water cooler in a while.
 Yeah, I'm doing good too.
 So what's up?
 You've got an Android 4.1 update?
 Shut the front door.

 The Galaxy Reverb is a budget phone on a budget network, the kind that we generally expect to be released, promptly forgotten, and never, ever updated to a later version of Android.
 But lo and behold, several Virgin Mobile customers on both Reddit and Android Forums are reporting that their phones are receiving over-the-air updates to Jelly Bean 4.1.2.
+One poster stated that he'd spoken with a Virgin representative who said the the OTA was scheduled for May 22nd, but at least a few seem to have been updated early.
 Read More

 Verizon has very surprisingly been killing it lately with Jelly Bean updates for various devices.
 Today, the Droid 4 is joining the pack with an imminent upgrade to Android 4.1.
 The rollout hasn't begun just yet, but support docs have shown up on the carriers website indicating that the update will be 'Coming Soon.'